UMEcolGenetics/PawPawPulation-Genetics/README.md

 ### Fixation Index (F<sub>ST</sub>)

+### Hardy-Weinberg Equilibrium (HWE)

+Hardy-Weinberg Equilibrium is fundamental to populations genetics, and states that in the absence of influence by outside forces, genotype frequencies in a population will remain unchanged between generations[^fn3].
+This principle has become an instrumental part of population genetics and is used to identify genetic structure in populations and instances of non-random mating.

 ### Identity by Descent (IBD)

 ### Linear Discriminant Analysis (LDA)

 ### Linkage Disequalibrium (LD)

-Linkage disequilibrium (LD), sometimes referred to as gametic phase disequilibrium, occurs when alleles of two or more loci (or genes) show nonrandom association in a population[^fn3].
+Linkage disequilibrium (LD), sometimes referred to as gametic phase disequilibrium, occurs when alleles of two or more loci (or genes) show nonrandom association in a population[^fn4].
 When two loci are considered linked, or their inheritance is correlated, one may influence the evolutionary trajectory of the other locus/loci.
 This may occur either from their physical proximity on the chromosome or from a functional association.

 ### Principal Coordinates Analysis (PCoA)